madhusudancs/PL241-MCS-Compiler/README.rst

   * Instruction scheduling
   * Various types of register allocation algorithms

-If you are interested in contributing, please send me the pull requests!
+If you are interested in contributing, send the pull requests!